ivanhofer/typesafe-i18n/CONTRIBUTING.md

 ## package manager

 This project uses [`pnpm`](https://pnpm.io/de/) as a package manager.
 You can install it by running `npm install -g pnpm`.
-It uses the same syntax like `npm` for most commands, you only have to write `pnpm` instead of `npm`. e.g. `pnpm install` or `pnpm run test`
+It uses the same syntax like `npm` for most commands, you only have to write `pnpm` instead of `npm`. e.g. `pnpm install` or `pnpm test`

 ## testing

 Tests are written using the [`uvu`](https://github.com/lukeed/uvu) test runner.
-If you make changes, please check if all tests are still passing by running `pnpm run test`.
+If you make changes, please check if all tests are still passing by running `pnpm test`.

 To ensure the output-size of the core-library stays small, [`size-limit`](https://github.com/ai/size-limit) is used.
-By running `pnpm run build` and then `pnpm run test:size` a report get's generated to see if changes had negative impact to the bundle size of the translation runtime.
+By running `pnpm build` and then `pnpm test:size` a report get's generated to see if changes had negative impact to the bundle size of the translation runtime.

 ## submitting changes